Azure/ResiliencyCenter/Troubleshooting.md

    # Check for successful registration (status code 200)
    ```

+> [!IMPORTANT]
+> Wait 15-20 minutes after registering the resource provider before proceeding with the following steps.

 2. **Delete the existing goal template:**

    After successful registration, delete the existing goal template using the Azure Resource Manager API Playground: